-As a matter of policy, it is logical to apply the same rule to both the five day and the ten day hold periods.
+That interpretation not only makes sense from a grammatical standpoint, but also from a substantive standpoint: There does not seem to be a policy basis for treating the five day and ten day hold periods differently.
+19 Rather, it is logical to use the same trigger for both the five day and the ten day hold periods.
 If a party has been served with a summons, or has appeared in an action, the clock should start ticking for taking discovery from that party.
 That should be the rule regardless of whether the case is an unlawful detainer case or another type of case.

 The Law Revision Commission recommends that each provision be amended to clearly implement that approach.
-That can be done by stating the special unlawful detainer hold period in a separate subdivision, instead of including it in the same subdivision as the general rule.
-Amending the provisions in this manner would help to prevent confusion over how to calculate the hold periods.
+That can be done by stating the special unlawful detainer hold period in a separate subdivision, instead of including it in the same subdivision as the general rule.20 Amending the provisions in this manner would help to prevent confusion over how to calculate the hold periods.